 **Tip: If you cook the sauce too long it will lose its bright color and turn to a dull olive green.
 The chicken is pre-cooked, so the sauce and chicken only need to be simmered together for a few minutes to heat the sauce.

-Other Uses of Pipián Verde Sauce
+Other Uses for Pipián Sauce

 In March, 2023 I took a culinary trip to Oaxaca with a group of women from Les Dames d’Escoffier.
 I came back inspired to make many of the wonderful Mexican dishes I experienced on that trip.

 I had previously heard about pipián sauce and ordered it at one of the local restaurants.
 Unexpectedly, it arrived as a soup!
-It was delightful, but at home I decided to try this food memory as a sauce with chicken.
+It was delightful, but at home I decided to try this flavor memory as a sauce with chicken.

 I suspect there are many uses of this green tangy sauce.
 Here are a few popular ones:

-- Use as an enchilada sauce.
+- Use as an enchilada sauce (pour over rolled up tortillas and bake)

-- Add to the crockpot when making shredded pork
+- Add to the crockpot when making shredded pork.

-- Use it in baked eggs
+- Use it over baked eggs.

-- Chile verde stew
+- Chile verde stew.

-- Addition to burritos/ tacos or carnita bowls
+- Addition to burritos/ tacos or carnita bowls.

-- Addition to my all-time favorite “chorizo and egg dinner”
+- Addition to my all-time favorite “chorizo and egg dinner”.

-- In vegetarian queso y rajas (cheese and pepper) tamales
+- In vegetarian queso y rajas (cheese and pepper) tamales;

-- Topping for grilled fish or meat dishes (like this Grilled Salmon)
+- Topping for grilled fish or meat dishes (like this Grilled Salmon);

 Mexican Side Dishes